elastic/elastic-otel-java/docs/configure.md

 ## Configuration options

-Because the Elastic Distribution for OpenTelemetry Java ("the distro") is an extension of the [OpenTelemetry Java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation), it supports both:
+Because the Elastic Distribution of OpenTelemetry Java is an extension of the [OpenTelemetry Java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation), it supports both:

 * General OpenTelemetry SDK configuration options
-* Elastic-specific configuration options that are only available when using the distro
+* Elastic-specific configuration options that are only available when using EDOT Java

 ### OpenTelemetry SDK configuration options

-The distro supports all configuration options listed in the [OpenTelemetry General SDK Configuration documentation](https://opentelemetry.io/docs/languages/sdk-configuration/general/).
+EDOT Java supports all configuration options listed in the [OpenTelemetry General SDK Configuration documentation](https://opentelemetry.io/docs/languages/sdk-configuration/general/).

 <!--
 TO DO: